Aaron-Bopp/Obsidian-notes/me/notes/gender-dysphoria-bible/12 Impostor Syndrome, but make it Trans.md

 Transfeminine individuals then internalize these messages, and come to the conclusion that they are not actually transgender, just fetishists.
 It happened to me, it’s happened to nearly every millennial trans woman I know who figured themselves out as a teen.

-You are not a fetishist, the feeling you get from thinking of yourself as a woman is gender euphoria.
+==You are not a fetishist, the feeling you get from thinking of yourself as a woman is gender euphoria.==

 ### Patriarchal Oppression [![](https://genderdysphoria.fyi/images/svg/paragraph.svg)](https://genderdysphoria.fyi/gdb/impostor-syndrome#patriarchal-oppression)